-- If you're going with the classic pub crawl, devise the itinerary.
+- If you're going with a classic pub crawl, devise the itinerary.
 Start out with dinner at a fun restaurant (you don't want to drink on an empty stomach) and map out all the establishments you want to hit, plus what time you'll be stopping in.
-Planning it out this way will help you book your transportation for the proper length of time, and it limits the carousing so you don't overdo it or spend too much money.
+Planning it out this way will help you book your transportation for the proper length of time, and it limits the drinking so you don't overdo it or spend too much money.
 Make all necessary reservations, even at bars.
 And don't forget to ask about drink specials, group deals and bachelorette freebies.

 - Make your transportation reservations.
 Consider your timing and location: Book reservations earlier if you'll be in a city, celebrating during prom season or in the summer when the number of prewedding parties tends to peak.

 - If you're celebrating at home, help the divvy up responsibilities for refreshments and activities.
 Make a shopping list.
 Divide up to-dos among bridesmaids: games, decorations, food and drinks, music playlists and sleeping arrangements (if necessary).

 - This is the time to buy any bachelorette party accessories like a novelty veil or tiara, candy jewelry and any additional props, naughty or otherwise.

 - Make a list of the games you want to play with rules and how-tos (don't leave the game directions for when you're a few cocktails in).
 Customize and decorate written instructions however you want to, and keep them handy throughout the event.

 - If you're plotting a scavenger hunt, conspire with the group to make a list of tasks for the bride to complete .

 - Confirm RSVPs.

 - Confirm any entertainment.